insthync/awesome-unity3d/README.md

 * [CharacterController2D](https://github.com/prime31/CharacterController2D) - is similar to the built-in Unity CharacterController component.
 It has a similar API (mainly a move method that takes a delta movement) and provides a firm base with which to make a super solid controller using Unity's 2D system.
 * [Unity 2D Platformer Controller](https://github.com/cjddmut/Unity-2D-Platformer-Controller) - A customizable 2D platformer motor that handles mechanics such as double jumps, wall jumps, and corner grabs.
 Includes a player controlled prefab that can be dropped into any scene for immediate support.
 * [2D-Platformer-Hunter](https://github.com/ta-david-yu/2D-Platformer-Hunter) - A 2D Platformer Controller in Unity
+* [Ultimate-2D-Controller](https://github.com/Matthew-J-Spencer/Ultimate-2D-Controller) - A great starting point for your 2D controller.
+Making use of all the hidden tricks like coyote, buffered actions, speedy apex, anti grav apex, etc

 ### Character Controllers 3D
 * [SuperCharacterController](https://github.com/IronWarrior/SuperCharacterController) - Custom Character Controller for Unity.
 Fulfills all common character controller functions such as collision detection and pushback, slope limiting and collider ignoring.